Why Trump’s Protest Crackdown Keeps Blowing Up in His Face

 And so the scenes that Trump craves, pitting soldiers against black-clad radicals, have transformed quickly into troops against veterans, moms, and other antagonists who cut a more sympathetic profile.
 The protesters report that they have joined the protests because of Trump’s response to the protests.
 Tessa and Leshan Terry formed the “Wall of Vets” in Portland, and came to their first demonstration after seeing video of agents beating a fellow Navy veteran.

 Peter Hamby recently found polling that showed Trump’s approval dropped precipitously following the battle of Lafayette Square.
 And it was not just Trump’s approval or vote share against Joe Biden that collapsed.
 The episode triggered a sharp change in public attitudes toward the police.
-As the political scientist Omar Wasow had found in the 1960s, non-violent protests increased support for civil rights, even as violent protests diminished it.
-The first few days of the protests combined both violent and non-violent protests, but eventually larger peaceful demonstrations dominated the scene.
+As the political scientist Omar Wasow had found in the 1960s, nonviolent protests increased support for civil rights, even as violent protests diminished it.
+The first few days of the protests combined both violent and nonviolent protests, but eventually larger peaceful demonstrations dominated the scene.
 It was likely the violence used by police against peaceful demonstrators that turned public opinion decisively — not only on Trump, but also the reality of abusive policing that was on such vivid display.

 Trump wishes to frame the election as a conflict between himself and anarchists.
 But the very act of inserting himself into the conflict changes its nature.
 Trump’s strategy is failing because he thought he could isolate a static enemy.
 He wanted to beat up on a new caravan.
 This time, though, the caravan is all of us.